-Non-Executive Director; Audit & Compliance Committee; Remuneration, Nomination & Governance Committee; Member Committee
+Non-Executive Director; Chair of the Member Committee; Remuneration, Nomination & Governance Committee, Strategic Finance & Investment Committee

 Craig was appointed to the Board on 1st January 2019, having retired from the Metropolitan Police Service the previous month.
 He spent 32 years with the Metropolitan Police Service, joining as a cadet and finishing as the OCU Commander for the Taskforce, with a varied career in challenging boroughs and in training while specialising in the arena of public order.